Shop-kins/SubnauticaTwitchInteractionMod/README.md

 ###Publicise dlls

-it may be useful in the future, but currently not required to first publicise the following .dll files
+in order to use this (if you're building the solution yourself), you'll be required to first publicise the following .dll files

 - Assembly-CSharp
 - Assembly-CSharp-firstpass